B141395/EEB_Dissertation/README.md

 ## Usage
 To replicate the analysis or explore the data:
 1. Clone the repository: `git clone https://github.com/Hayward-Wong/EEB_Dissertation.git`
-2. Ensure you have R (version 4.3.1 or later) installed, along with the necessary packages listed in `Scripts/requirements.txt`.
+2. Ensure you have R (version 4.3.1 or later) installed.
-3. Run the scripts in the order specified under [Analysis Workflow](#analysis-workflow).
+3. Run the scripts.